Griefed/ServerPackCreator/README.md

     - **Add additional functionality** to your servers start scripts
     - Use **placeholders in your templates**, to be **replaced with custom values**
         - Example: placeholder `SPC_FLYNN_LIVES_SPC` in the templates can be replaced with a value configured on a per-server pack basis, i.e `Now that's a big door`
-11. **Addons!**
+11. **Plugins!**
-    - ServerPackCreator allows you to use addons to add new features in various places.
+    - ServerPackCreator allows you to use plugins to add new features in various places.
-    - An example addon can be found at [the Example Addon Repository](https://github.com/Griefed/ServerPackCreatorExampleAddon).
-It has simple examples for every possible addon and extension in ServerPackCreator
+    - An example plugins is available with every release, and the source code for it can be found in this repository, at [Example Plugin](serverpackcreator-plugin-example)

 # 3. How To